 In today’s world, children are exposed to technology and the internet from a young age.
 Today’s technology allows us to connect with others in ways that were only imagined a few years ago.
-Parents may live feed their child’s activities so far away friends and family can also experience them.
+Parents and nannies may live feed their child’s activities so far away friends and family can also experience them.
 They may use internet access to check on their child throughout the day.
 Even children’s toys are evolving, and many interactive toys are linked to the internet.
 According to the National Center of Education Statistics, almost 50% of American children ages three and four access the internet from their homes.

 Children are also at risk of sexual exploitation on the internet.
 According to the Journal of Adolescent Health, a little more than 10% of young people experience online solicitation, while up to 20% of American youth may be exposed to unwanted online sexually explicit material.